 After starting high school Alison auditioned to be a member of the Mayfair Singers - her sister Emma had been a founding member just a few weeks earlier.
 Alison recalls being a bit annoyed that she missed out on the Primary Schools Musical Festival experience, as this started after she had left Primary School.
 Peter Habib was pleased to have her along, and Alison enjoyed the experience of harmony singing, learning to sight read and the numerous performance opportunities that Mayfair gave her.
 She spent 20 years as a member, many of those as a leader and Committee Member.
 She also gained experience in small group singing, duos and trios, and very very large choirs during this time.
 Her love of harmony singing endured and she enjoys singing with her sister Emma to this day in their Em and Al duo.

 After leaving Mayfair, Alison decided to take a step back from organised groups and 'do her own thing'.
 This lead to the creation of her solo brand and more work at weddings, parties and functions.
 Throughout this time her love of writing returned, and the 'Heart Songs' album idea was born.
 She also enjoys collaborating with her sister Emma, and Emma's husband John creating ambient/new age relaxation and meditation music called Alemjo

 Alison is a mother of 2 boys Digby and Alex, and lives with her husband Ben and 2 cats in Mount Gambier.
-She works as a child care educator and aqua aerobics instructor.
-In her spare time she loves to practice yoga and laze around on the couch doing nothing.
+She produces a podcast called The Art of Being A Mum and in her spare times loves swimming, painting and relaxing.